code0monkey1/nexjs-13-fundamentals/README.md

           </Link>

       ```
-1. Copy the `next.js.config` settings so as to ensure that the profile pic is loaded successfully
+1. Copy the `next.js.config` (from this project) settings so as to ensure that the profile pic is loaded successfully
 1. Now, when you `signUp` , your user data is saved to `MongoDb`